Rodolfo-Gallegos/scicellxx/docs/source/initial_steps.rst

 Create your ``private`` folder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every user has its own private folder, use this folder to store all of your work, in-development demos and any of your new developed features for SciCell++.
+Every user has its own private folder.
+Use this folder to store all of your work, including in-development demos and any of your new developed features for SciCell++.
+You can review :ref:`the detailed description <additional-features-folder-structure_initial_steps.rst>` of the folder structure of SciCell++.

 One of the first things that you should do in order to start developing new features for SciCell++ is to create your private folder, to do so follow theses instructions:

 1. Open a terminal and go to the ``private`` folder of SciCell++ and